t3ch-fr3ak/notejam/README.md

 1. [deploy-dev.yml](https://github.com/t3ch-fr3ak/notejam/blob/master/.github/workflows/deploy-dev.yml): continuous deployment to the INT container image for pushes and pull requests on branches starting with **dev/\***.

 Please ensure to update the container registry name in all 3 workflows according to the Azure Container Registry deployed before.
+In addition, copy the output of the service principal creation to a Git Secret called **AZURE_CREDENTIALS**.

+`az ad sp create-for-rbac --name "GitHubActions" --role contributor --sdk-auth`